ssentinull/hugo-portfolio/content/blogs/create-api-using-golang-setup.md

 ## Project Description.

 We'll be creating a simple project that revolves around the concept of libraries.
-The APIs will allow us to get a catalog of books, filter books according to multiple categories, get the detailed information regarding each book, as well as borrow and return them.
+The APIs will allow us to get a catalog of books, filter books according to multiple categories, get detailed information regarding each book, as well as borrow and return them.
 Seems straightforward, right?

 ## Initialize Dependencies.